w3c/sync-media-pub/src/pages/sync-media.md

 {% example "JSON audio media" %}
 {
+    "type": "seq",
+    "media": [
+        {
             "type": "audio",
+            "src": "url1#frag"
+        },
+        {
+            "type": "audio",
-    "src": "url#frag",
+            "src": "url2#frag"
-    ...
         }
+    ]
+}
 {% endexample %}

 #### Shorthand

-There is a shorthand for `par` objects where the media objects can exist as named properties, in cases where there is only one media object of its type in the `par`.
+There is a shorthand for `par` objects where child objects can exist as named properties, in cases where there is only one object of its type in the `par`.
+In this case, it is not required to include `"type": "par"`.

 {% example "JSON shorthand for par" %}
 {